Brake Fluid Inspections

 In these cases you can take a flashlight and hold it up against the reservoir while you look through on the opposite side.
 The flashlight will illuminate the fluid and make it easier to see the actual level.

-Another thing brake fluid level can tell you is an approximation of the amount of wear on the brake pads and shoes.
-This will only work on systems that have not had fluid added to them.
-If you brake fluid is low then inspection of the pads and shoes should be performed.
+Another thing the level can tell you is an approximation of the amount of wear on the brake pads and shoes.
+This will only work on systems that haven’t had fluid added to them.
+If it’s low, then inspection of the pads and shoes should be performed.
+Let me explain why.
+As brake pads wear the pistons extend from the calipers further to properly apply the brakes.
+This leaves more room in the caliper bore for fluid.
+This fluid is supplied from the reservoir.

 View the latest automotive articles and post on the auto repair information blog.